c64scene-ar/4kindness/4kindness_internals.en.rst

 - Using code generator: ``260 bytes``

 And thanks to those ``470 bytes`` (730-260) we were able to reach the 4k goal.
+Yay! :)

 Conclusions
 -----------

+- Macros are your friends
-- It is not common to have to generate code
+- It is not common to code code-generators.
-- In case you need it, identify the *unrolled loop* that takes more space, and create a code-generator for it.
+- But in case you need to create one: identify the *unrolled loop* that takes more space, and create a code-generator for it.
-- If the identified pattern requires comples math operations, replace them with tables.
+- If the identified pattern requires complex math operations, replace them with tables.